SezalAgrawal/GoProjects/loan_app/README.md

 - Remainder loan amount is distributed over all the last remaining loan installments instead of just last one.
 Generally in my opinion, initial installments should have the extra remainder amount.
 Can be tweaked as needed.
 - one_time_settlements table exists in separate repayment system
 - Cents is used as lower denomination.
 It can be tweaked as needed.
 - Seed role as needed.
+Attached image for sample data.

 ## Pending things to add